pmeenan/i-d-compression-dictionary/draft-meenan-httpbis-compression-dictionary.md

 as well as relative URLs.
 When stored, any relative URLs MUST be expanded so that only absolute URL patterns are used for matching against requests.

+The {{Origin}} of the URL in the "match" pattern MUST be the same as the origin of the request that specifies the "Use-As-Dictionary" response.

 The match URL supports using * as a wildcard within the match string for pattern-matching multiple URLs.
 URLs with a natural * in them are not directly supported unless they can rely on the behavior of * matching an arbitrary